 Motor Vehicle Expenses

-Just as the name suggests, offices expenses include the cost of buying items such as pens, paper, pencils, stamps, stationery, and the like.
+Just as the name suggests, office expenses include the cost of buying items such as pens, paper, pencils, stamps, stationery, and the like.

 For instance, if you have a principal residence plus a basement apartment that you rent out, you can claim a percentage of the amount that is equivalent to the square footage the rented unit occupies.

-As a landlord, you are allowed to less from your rental income specific travel expenses (both local and long distance) that relate to your business.
+As a landlord, you are allowed to deduct specific travel expenses (both local and long distance) from your rental income that relate to your business.
 Commuting expenses, say travelling from work to home or vice versa, aren’t included.

 If you don’t own a vehicle, you are allowed to deduct all the public transportation expenses you’ve incurred that are business related.

 Keep in mind that these travel expenses cannot be used to cover the cost of collecting rent if you are only managing a single unit.
 If you have multiple units in different areas, travel expenses may apply.